-Today the Jewish Community in Turkey is about 26,000 and most live in Istanbul.
+Today, the Jewish community in Turkey is composed of about 26,000 people, and most of them live in Istanbul.

 The Neve Shalom Synagogue

-The most beautiful and the largest synagogue of the city where most of the religious ceremonies like bar-mitzvahs, weddings, and funerals are held.
+Get to know the most beautiful and the largest synagogue of the city, where most of the religious ceremonies like bar-mitzvahs, weddings, and funerals are held.

 Jewish Museum of Turkey

-The museum is a well-designed place to see the story of 700 years of amity between Turks and Jews.
-The mission of the Museum is to collect, preserve, exhibit, interpret and disseminate knowledge about the cultural heritage of the Turkish Jews.
-It’s an opportunity to understand the local Jewish Heritage Istanbul.
+The museum is a well-designed place to learn the story of 700 years of amity between Turks and Jews.
+The mission of the museum is to collect, preserve, exhibit, interpret, and disseminate knowledge about the cultural heritage of the Turkish Jews.
+It’s an opportunity to understand the local Jewish heritage in Istanbul.

 The Town of Balat

 Balat housed the first Jews who settled in Istanbul after the Spanish expulsion.
 Today, it’s a middle-class neighborhood.
-As you walk can see the oldest Jewish houses with their proud stars of David.
+As you walk through the town, you can see the oldest Jewish houses with their proud stars of David.

 - Full-day guiding fee for a professional guide